 Airfoil Tools is a library of wing shapes, calculators, and tools that allow you to compare wings, or create your own wing shapes and plot them.
 If you’re curious about wing design, this is an incredible resource.

 In their December 2013 issue, Grassroots Motorsports did an article on how to calculate drag doing coast-down testing.
 Download their Excel spreadsheet and plug in the highlighted numbers for Weight, Start Speed, End Speed, Time, and Tire Size.
-I’ll use this calculator for coast down tests when I get around to that.

 Flow Field Features and Aerodynamic Drag of Passenger Cars looks like it was created as a presentation, and this is a PDF version of it.
 It may be a bit older, but has a lot of great illustrations (some from Hucho) and simple explanations for reducing drag and lift.